Road accident compensation claims

 Other common injuries include muscular damage, bruising and sprained or broken limbs caused by the impact of hitting a cow or horse, or by hitting a tree, fence or other vehicle while attempting to avoid the animal.

-Who is at fault for road accidents involving livestock?
+Who is liable for accidents involving livestock?

 In many cases, the farmer who is responsible for the livestock will be held accountable for any road accidents that the animals cause.